azuline/repertoire/README.md

 ## Scratchpad

+We are binding TypeScript to version 4.0.3 right now because CRA is broken with the newest version.
+Will unbind when it is fixed.

 Since GQL API can create release, need to have functions to scan its tracks for cover art and/or upload art.

-Note: We are binding TypeScript to version 4.0.3 right now because CRA is broken with the newest version.
-Will unbind when it is fixed.